literallycanvas/literallycanvas/README_release.txt

 Full documentation can be found at literallycanvas.com.

-Literally Canvas depends on jQuery (tested on 1.8.2) and underscore.js (tested on 1.4.2).
+Literally Canvas depends on jQuery (tested on 1.8.2).

 Add the files under `css/` and `img/` to your project, as well as the appropriate file from `js/`.
 Then do this: